Please, address all enquiries/questions to

 Magda Karjalainen, MA (Education), is a researcher at the University of Oulu.
 In her doctoral thesis work, she is interested in understanding how language itself and related concepts are constructed in language policy and planning processes within the context of South African higher education.
 Magda teaches ‘Issues in Globalisation’, ‘Societies and Education in Transition’ and 'Plurilingualism and Education in the 21st century'.

-Maria Järvelä, Professor, is the academic leader of the two international programmes (ITE and EdGlo).
+Maria Järvelä, PhD, is Emerita professor of Education.
 She has her educational background in humanities and social sciences.
 Her research interests are intercultural education and cultural studies, including gender and film studies.
-Maria teaches 'Nordic Education in the European and Global Context' and 'Master's Thesis Seminar'.

 Mervi Kaukko, MA (Education) is a researcher at the University of Oulu.
 As her doctoral thesis she is conducting a Participatory Action Research with unaccompanied asylum seeking girls at a reception centre, focusing on youth participation, empowerment and the Children’s Rights.
 Mervi teaches 'Comparative Educational Research’ and 'Qualitative Research'.